We Are Not a Hiking Club

 What Does This Mean?

 I hope this article encourages you join our group as a member of what I call The Fellowship of the McLeod.
-We look for people to work with our district trail crew, The Flying McLeods, for instance.
-The members of this crew do not have to be trail overseers; the crew leader — who needs your help! — schedules trips to help overseers of both A.T. and side trail sections in our district.
-The work the crew accomplishes is always necessary and materially beneficial to the Park and those who hike the trails.
+We look for people to work with our district on trail crews, for instance.
+The members of this crew do not have to be trail overseers; the crew leader schedules trips to help overseers of both A.T. and side trail sections in our district.
+The work the crews accomplish is always necessary and materially beneficial to the Park and those who hike the trails.

 We also need hale and hearty people to take on sections of the A.T. in our district.
 Since May of this year, we have sought three co-overseers and one overseer to maintain four sections of the Appalachian National Scenic Trail.